MohibMohyuddin/Coding-School/README.md

 # Free Code School

-## This is a simple API for:

-* creating a unified interface for keeping track of Free Code School students
-* accounts for students to login and see their own pages
-* admins can login and see everyone via the Django admin interface
-* it will be able to use Github OAuth

 ## About the Program

 * Free Code School is a non-profit coding program that teaches people coding basics for free.